kbrenn02/portfolio-website/Notes.md

 Once the global.css file is updated, update the tailwind.config.ts file so all the theme elements align when using tailwind.

 ### Build the website itself
+1. Update the MetaData in the layout.tsx file
+2. To update the homepage, remove all code from the page.tsx file
+3. Run `npm run dev` to launch

+### Syntax notes
+- Tailwind classes are mobile first
+- sections are similar to divs